Yes Boss (film): Production

 "Main Koi Aisa Geet" song was shot in Bern, Switzerland.

 Music

 The film's soundtrack has 6 songs composed by Jatin–Lalit who also composed the background score, with lyrics by Javed Akhtar.
 Most of the songs are sung by Abhijeet Bhattacharya and won his first Filmfare Award for Best Male Playback Singer for the song "Main Koi Aisa Geet Gaoon".
 Other contributing artists are Kumar Sanu, Udit Narayan & Alka Yagnik.
 The song "Suniye To" is based on "Ahla Ma Feki" by Hisham Abbas.
+The song "Ek din aap" is inspired from Dilip Kumar song "Sham-e-gham ki Qasam" from the movie "Footpath" (1953).